 Norton Finance offers both secured homeowner loans and remortgages from a wide range of lenders, including major banks, building societies and other financial institutions.
 As a broker, Norton Finance will try to find the secured loan that best fits your personal circumstances.

 The interest rate you are offered will depend on factors such as how much you apply for, the term of the loan, the equity in your home and your credit history.

 Norton Finance has received mixed reviews from customers, according to review platforms like TrustPilot and Feefo.
-It currently has an “average” rating of 3.5 out of 5 on TrustPilot, based on around 10 reviews, and a rating of 4.8 out of 5 on Feefo, based on more than 80 reviews (updated 10 February 2021).
+It currently has an “poor” rating of 2.7 out of 5 on TrustPilot, based on 17 reviews, and a rating of 4.8 out of 5 on Feefo, based on more than 110 reviews (updated June 2022).

 Many customers praised Norton’s customer service and quick application process, while others cited communication delays.